 Everyone is eligible to be considered for appointment to a Crown board, barring any disqualifications that may apply as stated in section 151(2) of the Companies Act 1993 and, for statutory Crown entity boards, in section 30 of the Crown Entities Act 2004.

 Public servants from core government departments are generally not eligible for appointment to Crown boards, but Ministers may exercise discretion to allow appointment.
 Likewise, the staff of an entity cannot generally be appointed to the board of their own organisation, although they may be appointed to subsidiary boards.

 What We Look For in Director Candidates

 Board directors are selected and appointed based on their skills and the needs of a particular entity’s board.

 It is important that the board comprises a balance of skills and experience that matches the strategic direction and needs of the entity.
-The emphasis is on appointing the most qualified person for each position.
+The emphasis is on appointing the best qualified person for each position and achieving diversity on boards.
 A best-qualified Crown director is generally defined as the candidate whose skills and experience best meet the Ministers' assessment of the skill profile for the director vacancy.

 There are, however, some basic competencies that all directors must have: